 Anthony Burgess and the Observer – Confessions of the Hack Trade

-Anthony Burgess wrote hundreds of articles for the Observer in a reviewing career lasting more than thirty years, and often referred to it as ‘my paper’.
-In this article, originally delivered as a memorial lecture for Observer literary editor Terence Kilmartin, he reflects on the job of the reviewer.
+Anthony Burgess wrote hundreds of articles for the Observer in a journalistic career which lasted more than thirty years.
+In this article, written as a memorial for the Observer‘s literary editor Terence Kilmartin, he reflects on the work of the book reviewer.

 Confessions of the Hack Trade

 Reviewers are lazy; critics are not.
 Reviewers are viewed by genuine writers with a mixture of foreboding and contempt.
 The status and, indeed, physical condition of the reviewer is summed up in a trenchant article by George Orwell.
 The man looks older than he is.
 He sits at a table covered with rubbish which he dare not disturb, for there may be a small cheque lying under it.

 He began his sub-literary career as a genuinely literary one, with high hopes, noble aspirations.
 But he has sunk to the condition of a hack.
 He has learnt the trick of reviewing anything, including books he has no hope of understanding.
 He earns little money and is unlikely to earn the accolade of a state award for services to literature.
 Services to reviewing are not recognised either at Buckingham Palace or in the office of the Prime Minister.
 This despicable rat, gnawing away at the fringes of literature, is only ennobled by being one of a pack kept encaged by a literary editor.
 Or, to exalt the animal metaphor, an also-ran of his literary editor’s stable.
 In this image the term ‘hack’ finds its proper connotation.